eventide-project/messaging-fixtures/README.md

 | --- | --- | --- |
 | message_fixture | Instance of the the messaging fixture that is used to verify the input message | Messaging::Fixtures::Message |

-**Methods**
+**Block Parameter Methods**

 - `assert_attribute_value`
 - `assert_attributes_assigned`
 - `assert_metadata`

-See the [Messaging::Fixtures::Message](http://docs.eventide-project.org/user-guide/test-fixtures/message-fixture.html) class and the [Messaging::Fixtures::Metadata](http://docs.eventide-project.org/user-guide/test-fixtures/message-metadata-fixture.html) class  for details on the methods available for testing the input message and its metadata.

-### Test the Handler's Writing of an Output Message
+## Test the Handler's Writing of an Output Message

 ``` ruby
 assert_write(message_class, &test_block)
 ```

-The tests performed on the write are executed by an instance of the `Messaging::Fixtures::Write` fixture, which is constructed and executed by the handler fixture's `assert_write` method.
+The `assert_write` method uses an instance of the [Messaging::Fixtures::Writer](http://docs.eventide-project.org/user-guide/test-fixtures/writer-fixture.html) fixture to perform the write tests.

 The `asert_write` method returns an instance of the message that was written so that the written message can be further tested using the handler fixture's `assert_output_message` method.

 If no written message matches the class specified by the `message_class` parameter, then the `test_block` block is not executed and the `assert_write` test fails.